top of page

 🎒 Pack Light, Feel Lighter

-I started the day with a tiny backpack — snacks, a Belvita, one Boost, and 500 ml of water.
+I started the day with a tiny backpack filled with snacks, a Belvita, one Boost, and 500 ml of water.
 No sandwich crimes today.
 Just pure, unburdened Mira energy.
-I knew it’d be a short one — 3 hours max.
+I knew it’d be a short one, 3 hours max.
 And after three long days on my feet, my soul said "yes" to a gentler pace.

 🦌 Fawn of the Dead (but make it cute)